nictecortes/nictecortes/README.md

 ### Hi there 👋 My name is Nicte Cortes
-I’m currently taking CS50: Introduction to computer science course__ Ask me about my cat's video game (It was my first project so I'm super excited about it) More about me: I love to draw and paint and you can find me on instagram as @hijadelosdioses.
+I’m currently taking CS50: Introduction to computer science course <br/ >
+Ask me about my cat's video game (It was my first project so I'm super excited about it) More about me: I love to draw and paint and you can find me on instagram as @hijadelosdioses.
 Fun fact: I sing in the shower and dance in the kitchen.